Keyboard shortcuts

 typedef struct hchan {

-uint32_t dataqsiz; // Buffer size (0 = unbuffered)
+uint32_t dataqsiz; // Buffer capacity (0 means unbuffered)

-void *buf; // Circular buffer
+void *buf; // Circular buffer storage

-uint16_t elemsize; // Element size
+uint16_t elemsize; // Size of each element

-uint32_t sendx, recvx; // Buffer indices
+uint32_t sendx, recvx; // Circular-buffer indices

-uint8_t locked; // Simple lock flag
+uint8_t locked; // Internal lock for channel operations

 } hchan;